Michigan’s Medical Marijuana Lawyers

 Drug Crimes Defense Attorneys in Michigan

 There is a tremendous amount of advertising for marijuana (also termed “marihuana” in Michigan) or cannabis legal defense groups.
 These ads are funded by lawyers who claim to have expertise just because they are affiliated with a marijuana group.
-Just because a lawyer has an association with cannabis or medical marijuana groups does not mean that lawyer has any specialized knowledge or experience.
-Such an affiliation only means they have paid an advertising fee.
+Just because a lawyer has an association with cannabis or medical marijuana groups does not mean that the lawyer has any specialized knowledge or experience.
+Such an affiliation only means that the lawyer has paid an advertising fee.

 You cannot find lawyers who are more experienced or successful in defending marijuana and medical marijuana cases than the medical marijuana lawyers with LEWIS & DICKSTEIN, P.L.L.C.
 We have decades of experience defending these cases and have an unparalleled track record of achieving extraordinary results.
-Our clients do not get lost in the crowd as each case is treated with the utmost care.
-Rest assured that our firm is well versed in all of the laws related to any drug crime.
+Our clients do not get lost in the crowd.
+Our attorneys ensure we treat each client with the utmost care.
+Rest assured that our firm is well-versed in all laws related to any drug crime.
 Even though recreational marijuana is legal in Michigan, certain quantities and rules apply to qualified patients and caregivers under the MMMA.

 Recreational and Medical Marijuana Lawyers